 - Find other ways to cope with stress that don’t involve food.
 We all eat emotionally from time to time, and it isn’t all bad, but it can become a negative thing and create even more issues for us when it is one of our only ways of coping.
 Taking time out of our life to de-stress on a regular basis is really important.
 Some examples might include walking the dog and noticing the “little things” like the trees, flowers, etc., reading a good book, listening to some soothing music, taking a nap (even a quick one), taking a few deep breaths or spending just a few minutes a day meditating or doing yoga.
 None of these sound good?
 Come up with your own list of things you enjoy that help you destress.
 What does that look like for you?
 Again, it isn’t a luxury, it’s a necessity and it matters.

 - Take a little time on the weekends to plan meals and shop for the week ahead so that you are prepared.
 I help clients set intentions around meal planning and shopping and creating a system to make the process easier.
 Not planning and being prepared is one of the most common things I see with clients that brings them stress and sabotages their efforts to eat in a healthier way.

 - Turn off the TV and put the phones and devices away during meals.
 Being fully present at meals and not being distracted can make meals more enjoyable and satisfying.

-Ultimately all these things I suggested are about taking better care of ourselves, which I’ve noticed with clients is often at the root of their dissatisfaction with their bodies and their habits.
-We have less of an eating or food problem and more of a lack of self care problem in my opinion.
-Many of our issues and concerns could be improved greatly by simply incorporating more opportunities for basic self care.
+Ultimately all these things I suggested are about taking better care of ourselves, which I’ve noticed with clients is often at the root of their dissatisfaction with themselves and their habits.
+We have less of an eating or food problem and more of a lack of self-care problem in my opinion.
+Many of our issues and concerns could be improved greatly by simply incorporating more opportunities for basic self-care.

 How is your self care?
 Which of these things I suggested could you incorporate into your life?
 You might pick one to work on each week for the next month to start and just notice how it impacts your overall health and well-being.
 You are more than worth it.